Do Prophecies About Jesus Prove He Was the Messiah?

 The prophet Zechariah recorded a prophecy pertaining to an event that would occur during the last week of Jesus' life: "Rejoice greatly, O daughter of Zion!
 Shout, O daughter of Jerusalem!
 Behold your King is coming to you; He is just and having salvation, lowly and riding on a donkey, a colt, the foal of a donkey" (Zechariah:9:9).

-During the last week of His earthly life, Jesus entered Jerusalem riding on a donkey, effectively proclaiming Himself God's Messiah (Matthew:21:7-11).
+).
 How many men in the history of the world have entered Jerusalem as a ruler while riding a donkey?
 This prophecy alone is something for which we have no recorded historical precedent.

 As we add prophecy to prophecy we further eliminate the likelihood of these events being matters of chance.
 How many men entered Jerusalem riding on donkeys, who were also born in Bethlehem, and whose coming was preceded by someone announcing it beforehand?